 identifies next steps for pursuing employment.

+For more information on documenting job ready, refer to VRSM E-300: Case Note Requirements.

 When a case is identified as job ready, VR staff can pull a query that includes all job ready customers by region, management unit, or caseload.
 The results of this query can be used to assist VR staff with direct placement activities and/or job leads shared through the Outreach Service Coordination Team.

 Confidentiality and Job Search